Things to do in Tokyo for free

 Image credit: @michaeldavisong via Instagram

 Don’t worry, Potterheads, we’ve got a freebie for you to geek out over too.
-For a limited time, Akasaka Station has thematic designs from our fav universe, Harry Potter, with banners of Hogwarts houses adorning the walls and a massive time turner too.
+Head to Akasaka Station for a homage to your fav magical franchise, Harry Potter, with banners of Hogwarts houses adorning the walls and a massive Time Turner sculpture too.

 Make sure to take your pics and cast your spells, while you’re catching a train from this station.
 But, just remember, it’s leviOsa, not levioSA, lest you embarrass the wizarding community in front of the muggles.